 Design Museum Portland has launched a weekly podcast featuring stories of people and organizations using design to make impact and change the world.

-Disjecta Contemporary Art Center has posted a virtual tour of its exhibition Dimensions of the Sacred.
+Disjecta Contemporary Art Center has posted virtual tours of From Concentrate: 2020 OCAC Thesis Candidates and Dimensions of the Sacred.
 They’ve also added new content from artists Blair Saxon-Hill and Storm Tharp to their What Needs to Be Said – Hallie Ford Fellows in the Visual Arts online exhibition.

 At Ethos, the Rural Outreach Project teachers are of course in their homes, but they are still serving their communities.
 They are currently working on building capacity and experimenting with creating online activities and video-call music lessons for rural students.
 This video features one of the Ethos AmeriCorps members in Illinois with her family during quarantine, creating content for her students.